General theory of environment-assisted entanglement distillation: Introduction

 Unlike the EoF, the EoA is not an entanglement monotone and hence it can in general increase under local operations and classical communication~\cite{gilad-spekkens}.
 However, like the EoF, the EoA too can be associated with an entanglement manipulation protocol, namely the one by which Alice and Bob distill entanglement from an initial mixed bipartite state which they share, when a third party (say Charlie), who holds the purification of the state, assists them.
 Charlie is allowed to do local operations on his share of the tripartite pure state, and his assistance is in the form of one-way classical communication to Alice and Bob.
 This is the sort of scenario which occurs, for example, in the case of \emph{environment-assisted quantum error correction}~\cite{greg,hay-king,assistance,only-andreas,pavia,fb}, in which errors, incurred from sending quantum information through a noisy environment, are corrected by using classical information obtained from a measurement on the environment.
 In this case the tripartite structure Alice-Bob-Charlie is mirrored by the structure sender-receiver-environment, and the assistance from Charlie is replaced by the ability to perform measurements on the environment and to exploit the resulting information for error correction.

-Another area in which the EoA arises naturally, is in the study of \emph{localizable entanglement} in spin systems~\cite{local0,local1,local2,local3}.
+Another area in which the EoA arises, is in the study of \emph{localizable entanglement} in spin systems~\cite{local0,local1,local2,local3}.
 The scenario here is as follows: a pure state of a system of $n\gg 1$ interacting spins is given, and the goal is to localize (or ``focus'') as much entanglement as possible between two arbitrarily chosen spins, by performing a suitable measurement on the remaining $n-2$ spins.
 In this case, the assisting party is actually divided into many subsystems (which are the $n-2$ spins) and so it is natural to ask what happens when the assisting measurements are restricted to be \emph{local} in each subsystem.
 The amount of entanglement that can be focussed in this case is referred to as the localizable entanglement, and it is always at most as much as the EoA.
-In fact, it is equal to the EoA when the assisting party is allowed to act \emph{globally} on all the constituent subsystems.
+In fact, in the case in which the assisting parties are allowed to perform \emph{global} measurements on all their subsystems at once, the localizable entanglement obviously equals the EoA.

 In the literature, one encounters cases in which the EoA is used to characterize operational tasks of assisted distillation studied in the generic scenario, where no assumptions are made on the state to be distilled.
 This is often referred to as the ``one-shot'' scenario.
 However, the definition of the EoA given in eq.~(\ref{eq:19}) has been shown to have an operational relevance only in the asymptotic regime, i.e., when asymptotically many copies of the same state are available for assisted distillation~\cite{assistance}.
 This points to an apparent mismatch between the operational task and the quantity used to characterize it.
-In order to remedy this problem, one should start from the operational task itself, and from it, \emph{evaluate} an expression quantifying the amount of entanglement that can be distilled under assistance.
+In order to remedy this problem, one should start from the operational task itself, and from it, \emph{evaluate} an expression quantifying the amount of entanglement that can be distilled under assistance from a single sample of an arbitrary bipartite state.
 This leads to a \emph{one-shot} EoA, which, by its very construction, has a direct operational interpretation.

+In this paper, we obtain bounds on the one-shot EoA in the scenario mentioned above.
+As an intermediate step, we obtain a complete characterization of the one-shot distillable entanglement of an arbitrary bipartite pure state.
+This result improves on previous known bounds, derived from the one-shot hashing bound~\cite{distil}.
+Finally, we apply our results to get an alternative proof of the fact~\cite{assistance} that the regularized EoA is the optimal rate of environment-assisted entanglement distillation in the asymptotic scenario.